 I’m sure you can work what sort of exponential exposure such reposting would bring.

 Social media is all about engagement.
 And so you can’t expect to post something and immediately achieve millions of views and clicks.

-This so, even if your content is fantastic.
+This so, even if your content is utterly awesome.

 In other words, you must constantly interact with your target audiences on different levels.
 Other than posting helpful and interesting content that attracts attention, consider commenting on or sharing other people’s articles, photos, videos, etc. Doing so establishes new relationships and invites others to check out your profile.

 A word of caution here.
 While commenting, be sure not to leave lame “I like this post!”
 “This is great!” comments.
 Doing so makes it clear you’re just looking for views exchange on a quid pro quo basis.

 Neither should you spam tens or hundreds of thinly worded comments every day.